 The 30" x 24" main sign will read "DRIVE SAFELY."
 A 24" x 12" memorial plaque will include the phrase "IN MEMORY OF" followed by the victim's name.
 An anonymous identification such as "A LOVED ONE" can also be used.
 View an image of the sign and plaque.

 - Immediate family members (parents, children, spouse, siblings, grandparents or grandchildren) may request a memorial by filling out the Memorial Signs Application.
-The application must include a copy of the accident report issued by the investigating law enforcement agency.
-Information on how to obtain an accident report is available on the SC Department of Motor Vehicles website.
+The application must include a copy of the collision report issued by the investigating law enforcement agency.
+Information on how to obtain a collision report is available on the SC Department of Motor Vehicles website.

 Completed applications should be mailed to the following address:

 - The fee for manufacturing, erecting and maintaining the sign is $250.

 - Applications should be made within one year of the crash date unless an exception is granted.

 - Only one sign per incident will be erected.
 In the case of multiple victims a larger sign may be used to include all names on one plaque.

 - In the event of conflicting wishes among immediate family members, no sign will be erected or the sign will be removed if it's already in place.